-In the event of there being more than 15 applications for places in any year group for the 2021/22 academic year or more applications than places for any year group during the school year, the following oversubscription criteria will be used to prioritise applications, after the admission of children whose Education, Health and Care Plan that names the school:
+In the event of there being more than 15 applications for places in any year group for the 2023/24 academic year or more applications than places for any year group during the school year, the following oversubscription criteria will be used to prioritise applications, after the admission of children whose Education, Health and Care Plan that names the school:

-- 1.Children in care and children who were previously in care but immediately after being in care became subject to an Adoption, Child Arrangement, or Special Guardianship Order - 2.
-Children who live in the designated area of the preferred school, or whose parents can provide evidence that they will be living in the designated area of either Boskenwyn or Germoe School by the beginning of the Autumn term of the 2021/22 school year.
+- 1. Children in care and children who were previously in care but immediately after being in care became subject to an Adoption, Child Arrangement, or Special Guardianship Order, including those who appear (to the admission authority) to have been in state care outside of England and ceased to be in care as a result of being adopted. - 2.
+Children who live in the designated area of the preferred school, or whose parents can provide evidence that they will be living in the designated area of Germoe School by the beginning of the Autumn term of the 2023/24 school year.
+Designated areas are defined by the local authority.

-If there are more designated area children wanting places at Boskenwyn or Germoe Schools than there are places available, criteria 3 to 5 below will be used to decide which of these children should have priority for admission.
+If there are more designated area children wanting places at Germoe School than there are places available, criteria 3 to 5 below will be used to decide which of these children should have priority for admission.
 If there are still places available after all the designated area children have been allocated places, criteria 3 to 5 will be used to decide which of the remaining children should have priority for any spare places.

-- 3. Children with an unequivocal professional recommendation from a doctor, school medical officer, educational psychologist or education welfare officer that non-placement at Boskenwyn or Germoe Schools would not be in the best interest of the child and that placement at our School is essential.
-Such recommendations must be made in writing and must give full supporting reasons and will be reviewed by the LA. - 4.
-Children with siblings who will still be attending the School at the time of their admission. - 5.
+3. Children with an unequivocal professional recommendation from a doctor, school medical officer, educational psychologist or education welfare officer that non-placement at Germoe School would not be in the best interest of the child and that placement at our School is essential.
+Such recommendations must be made in writing and must give full supporting reasons and will be reviewed by the LA.

+- 4. Children with siblings who will still be attending the School at the time of their admission. - 5.
 All other children.